 Tree Trading Cards

 Combine the Passport Workbook Projects with the Trading Cards that were designed and developed through last year’s ‘Growing Works of Art’ contest.
-The 2013 Trading Cards come with six cards to a set and focused on trees that grow in Vermont floodplain forests.
+The 2013 Trading Cards come with six cards to a set and focused on maple trees that grow in Vermont.
 You can give them out as a prize after they complete a certain number of projects or give them out individually as they complete projects and encourage collecting the whole set.